eugen1j/nuxt-mobile/blog/nuxt_capacitor.md

 # How to create Android and iOS apps from the NuxtJS application using CapacitorJS

-In this guide, I will show how to wrap an existing [NuxtJS](https://v3.nuxtjs.org/) web application in Android and iOS mobile apps using [CapacitorJS](https://capacitorjs.com/)
+In this guide, I will show how to wrap an existing [NuxtJS](https://v3.nuxtjs.org/) web application into Android and iOS mobile apps using [CapacitorJS](https://capacitorjs.com/)

 > Capacitor is an open-source native runtime for building Web Native apps.
 Create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS.